Abhinavpatra/DevLeaderboard/README.md

 # Idea
-- A heat map showing all users on this website, according to their last known gps location.
+- A heat map page as well, showing all users on this website, according to their last known gps location.

 ### **Roles**